mollerse/frp-article/article.md

 ### Functional Reactive Programming

+When we combine the notion of data flow from reative programming and the pure, side-effect free, functions and combinators from functional programming, we get (classical) functional reactive programming.

+Because the semantics of reactive programming allows us to define datatypes that represent a value that handles its own mutation we can use that to introduce "safe" abstractions.
+Functions opreate only on theese abstracted datatypes and from the view of the function the state is immutable.
+All the mutation is left to the underlying implementation of the datatype.

+The way dependencies are set up in dataflow graphs is very compatible with the notion of immutability from functional programming.
+Data flows in only one direction, much like the way data is passed from function to funciton without ever mutating the original representation.
+This allows us to use the same method of composition in functional reactive programming as in functional programming.

-FRP has two different ways of representing a value that changes with time;
-continous and discrete.
+In functional reactive programming, we treat mutable values as time-varying, which is better suited to represent the temporal aspect of change.
+FRP has two different ways of representing a value that changes with time; continous and discrete.

 A continous value, or behavior as it is commonly known in FRP, is the representation of something that always has a value when observed.
 For instance the current time or the height of a person.
 It does never not have a value.
-Discrete values, on the other hand, only have a value at certain times.
+This can be expressed as a function of time `t` which yields a value `v`.
+Discrete values, on the other hand, is a sequence of values with an associated timestamp.

-Combining the notion of dataflow from reactive programming and side-effect free combinators from functional programming, we can define values that represent the two concepts of values over time directly.
-This gives us temporal reasoning as a first class citizen.

 ## In Practice